Frequently Asked Questions

 What makes Journeys Edu different from other admissions consultants?

-Journeys Edu is led by a consultant with nearly two decades of admissions and enrollment leadership across top K-12 schools and selective universities.
+Journeys Edu is led by an educator with nearly two decades of admissions and enrollment leadership across top K-12 schools and selective universities.
 Unlike traditional consultants, we combine whole-child advising with institutional strategy, school culture expertise, and long-range planning.
 We focus on judgment, clarity, and strategic alignment, not just application tasks.
-We work with families preparing for transitional kindergarten (age 3) through high school, providing guidance for school searches, admissions applications, and the college process.
+We work with families preparing for transitional kindergarten (age 4) through high school, providing guidance for school searches, admissions applications, and the college process.

 Family Advising FAQs